Call Us

 It’s important that you’re prepared to talk about the traumatic event(s).
 It’s crucial for the professional to understand the context of the situation, so they can make an accurate assessment.
 While this can be challenging and upsetting, openly sharing your thoughts, feelings and details of the event(s) that triggered them is really important.
 This can help to provide a clear picture of what you’re going through, meaning that professionals can tailor the most appropriate treatment approach for your needs.

 Remember, this discussion will be held in a safe, confidential and highly empathetic environment, with the ultimate intention of helping you to get better.
-If you would like to take someone with you for support, such as a family member or friend, this is absolutely fine.
-Make sure you do anything that will help you to feel more comfortable during the process.
+If you'd like to take someone with you for support, such as a family member or friend, this is absolutely fine.
+Make sure you do anything that'll help you to feel more comfortable during the process.

 Who can diagnose PTSD?